General information about the IIAS Study Group “SG X: Co-production of Public Services”

-The last meeting was held in June 2016 in Tampere.
-The study group is planning a new meeting June 6-7, 2017 in Washington, D.C.
-(USA).
+The last meeting was held in June 2017 in Washington, D.C..
+The study group is organizing a new meeting May 22-23 at the Bellville Campus of the University of Stellenbosch (South Africa).
 You can find the call for papers here.

 The original concept of co-production focused on user involvement in the creation and delivery of public services, and dates back to work by Elinor Ostrom (e.g., Ostrom 1972) and other political science and public administration scholars in the US in the 1970s and 1980s.
 Today, the concept of co-production has expanded; it now refers to public services that are delivered through the involvement of both citizens and public sector professionals (cf. Alford 2009; Pestoff et. al. 2012; Ishkanian and Szreter 2012; Brandsen et. al. 2012; Verschuere et.al.
 2012; Brandsen and Honingh 2015).
 Examples include diverse practices such as police forces relying on information exchange with residents; users, family members or neighbours taking part in health care institutions’ client councils; citizens setting up co-operations producing green energy; parents being active in child care initiatives and schools, and government work activation programs depending on actions by the target group being regulated.